-Duke Ellington (1899–1974) is considered to be one of the most important figures in jazz history.
+Duke Ellington (1899–1974) is considered one of the most important figures in jazz history.
 Born in Washington, DC, he began studying classical piano when he was around eight years old.
-As a teenager, he became interested in ragtime and jazz and began playing in dance bands at clubs and parties.
-(Fun fact: The young Edward—Ellington’s real first name—had an elegant sense of style, which earned him the nickname “Duke” from his friends.)
+As a teenager, Ellington became interested in ragtime and jazz and began playing in dance bands at clubs and parties.
+The young Edward—Ellington’s real first name—had an elegant sense of style, which earned him the nickname “Duke” from his friends.
 He moved to New York City as a young man and began his career as a bandleader and composer.
 Ellington was hired to lead the house band at the Cotton Club, a famous jazz club in Harlem.
 He went on to form the Duke Ellington Orchestra—which became known all over the country thanks to radio broadcasts and popular recordings—and toured the world for more than 50 years.
 Over the course of his long career, Ellington collaborated with many other jazz greats, including Billy Strayhorn and Ella Fitzgerald, and wrote nearly 2,000 compositions.